-Out-of-School Suspension
+• Out-of-School Suspension

-If necessary, students will be asked to remain away from school property for an out-of-school suspension.
+Students will be asked to remain away from school property for an out-of-school suspension.
 During that time, students are required to complete all assignments for the day or days of suspension.
 Any missed or makeup work is the responsibility of the student.